joergi/downloader/README.md

 ## Important:
 ### for special issues, at the moment the last line must be an empty line, else the last one is ignored

+## Testing
+You can click the tests in the [testing.md](testing.md), to see if the script works on Linux/Mac

 ---
 # This project was done by this lovely people, thank you!!!